ethereum-optimism/optimism-tutorial/cross-dom-comm/README.md

     address greeterL2Addr = 0xE8B462EEF7Cbd4C855Ea4B65De65a5c5Bab650A9;
 ```

-This is the address on which `Greeter` is installed on Optimistic Goerli.
+This is the address on which `Greeter` is installed on OP Goerli.

 ```solidity